d12frosted/elpa-mirror/gnu/denote-readme.txt

   value).
 Once the title is supplied, the `denote' command will then ask for keywords.
 The resulting note will have a file name as already
   explained: [The file naming scheme]

+  The `denote' command runs the hook `denote-after-new-note-hook' after creating the new note.

   The file type of the new note is determined by the user option `denote-file-type' ([Front matter]).